ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 WinRM Encryption
 -----------------

-By default WinRM will fail to work when running over an unencrypted channel.
+By default, WinRM will fail to work when running over an unencrypted channel.
-The WinRM protocol considers the channel to be encrypted if using TLS over HTTP (HTTPS) or using message level encryption.
+The WinRM protocol considers the channel to be encrypted if using TLS over HTTP (HTTPS) or using message-level encryption.
 Using WinRM with TLS is the recommended option as it works with all authentication options, but requires a certificate to be created and used on the WinRM listener.